Agn2008/Arduino-Assignment-2/README.md

 6. Click Upload.
 ## Author
 Agnes Owusus 2526404815
-After editing, scroll down, type "Update README" as the commit messag"Commit changes".
-Then go back to the main page of your repository and copy the URL from your browser's address bar — you will need it for Linke
+Afte Then go back to the main page of your repository and copy the URL from your browser's address bar — you will need it for Linke